MitchForest/notechat/.pm/epics/epic-improve-sidebar/sprint-4-visual-polish.md

 ## Notes

 Sprint 4 is making excellent progress!
 The sidebar now has professional polish with smooth animations, clear visual feedback, and strong active state indicators.
 The drag/drop experience is much clearer with visual cues for valid/invalid drops.

+**Most importantly**, we've successfully implemented a custom drag handle for the editor that properly tracks mouse movement and allows dragging blocks around - solving the long-standing issue with the stationary handle.